Simulated Forex Trading: Why It Is Vital For Traders

 We have identified four areas you should focus on to ensure a smooth transition from simulated to live trading.
 If you can adhere to them, you have given yourself every chance of making real money.

-- Ensure all forex trading strategies tested in a simulated environment are adaptable, with room for adjustment and not overfitted before you start trading live.
+4. Ensure all Forex trading strategies tested in a simulated environment are adaptable, with room for adjustment and not overfitted before you start trading live.

 Conclusion